 - Chronic headaches

 - Mood changes

 What Does Naturopathic Treatment For Allergies & Sensitivities Involve?

-Once Linda assesses your symptoms, she creates a personalised naturopathic care plan to help you get on track towards reducing your allergy and reactivity symptoms.
-This includes addressing the factors that have contributed to the development of your reactions in the first place - such as reducing inflammation.
-Good gut health is also a core focus of Linda's treatment plans (as 70% of the immune system is located in the gut, and this area is vital to healthy immune function).
+Once I assess your symptoms, I create a personalised naturopathic care plan to help you get on track towards reducing your allergy and reactivity symptoms.
+This includes addressing the factors that have contributed to your reactions in the first place - such as reducing inflammation.
+Good gut health is also a core focus of my treatment plans (as 70% of the immune system is located in the gut, and this area is vital to healthy immune function).
 Your plan may include the following:

 - Prescribed natural medicine(s) to help rebalance your immune system and improve your tolerance threshold to your allergens/triggers.
 These may include evidence-based natural medicines such as specific probiotic strains that have been proven to reduce allergic responses, herbal medicines to reduce immune system reactivity and anti-inflammatory nutrients.